broakenmedia/MultiContactPicker/README.md

 ### Changelog

 ```
+1.8.4
+---
+- Activity enter and exit animations can now be set via setActivityAnimations
+- Phone numbers are no longer returned as a list of strings.
+Instead as a PhoneNumber object which includes both the number and number type e.g. "Mobile"
+- Updated dependencies
+- Updated sample app
+---
 1.8
 ---
 - You can now limit results to contacts that have an EMAIL, PHONE or BOTH using .limitToColumn().
 Limiting columns can reduce loading time